Many different chiropractic techniques are practiced today, most designed to optimise the spine and nervous system to affect the health of the body.

 Patients frequently engage in exercise programmes.
 These exercises, in some cases, can be harmful to patient progress.
 You should advise your chiropractor of the type of exercise they are currently engaged in and discuss their effects with them.

-The NUCCA system of chiropractic practice is a natural health system that requires precise measurement of the displacements of the atlas vertebra.
+Upper Cervical chiropractic care is a natural health system that requires precise measurement of the displacements of the atlas vertebra.
 From these postural and x-ray measurements, an adjustment (correction) is structured for each patient that will maximally reduce all the vertebral displacements.
 The purpose of the adjustments is to restore the distortions of the spinal column to the body’s vertical axis and help the body towards a a better state of health.